LyG-25/LyG-25/README.md

 ## 🎯 Quest
 A beginner in data science and coding.

-- 🔭 Currently learning Python and data analysis.
+- 🔭 Currently learning data analysis using Python.
 - 🌱 Interested in machine learning and visualization.
 - 🔍 Exploring how data science can enhance qualitative methods.
 - 🤝 Open to collaborations and new learning opportunities.